A reputation for excellence

 - personal relationships and interpersonal skills

-- engagement with and sense of belonging to community
+- engagement with and sense of belonging to the community

-The AISR is an approved RTO by the Australian Government Department of Education, Employment and Workplace Relations as a national Community Services and Health Skills Centre.
+The Institute is an approved RTO by the Australian Government Department of Education, Employment and Workplace Relations as a national Community Services and Health Skills Centre.